Scullyy/scully_emotemenu/README.md

 # Emote Binds

 Players can bind emotes by opening the keybinds sub menu.
 Each option within the sub menu is binded to a key within `Esc > settings > keybinds > fivem` that your players can change to their own preferred keys to play emotes.

+# Custom Emotes

+You can add custom emotes to the menu by using the `addEmoteToMenu` and `addEmotesToMenu` exports or events.
+If you want to add a whole new custom section to the emote options submenu you can also use the `addEmoteMenuOption` export or event.

 # Additional Emote Options